 The European Social Charter

-The European Committee of Social Rights will hold its 311th session from 27 to 31 January 2020 in...
+The European Committee of Social Rights (ECSR) adopted during its 336th session (11-15 September...

 The European Social Charter is a Council of Europe treaty that guarantees fundamental social and economic rights as a counterpart to the European Convention on Human Rights, which refers to civil and political rights.
 It guarantees a broad range of everyday human rights related to employment, housing, health, education, social protection and welfare.